 Watch this video showcasing what makes this country so unforgettable

-Follow Ethio-Somali fashion designer Gouled Ahmed as he challenges his country's highly religious and socially conservative beliefs, as well as the Western world's assumptions of Ethiopia, through his distinctive fashion designs.
+Follow Ethio-Somali fashion designer Gouled Ahmed as he challenges his country's conservative beliefs, as well as the Western world's prejudices, through his distinctive designs.

 Watch your fellow travelers' favorite films & videos

-Hear prayers echoing from remote village monasteries and get a glimpse of rare wildlife as you explore the many facets of life in Ethiopia's Simien Mountains.
+Hear prayers echoing from remote village monasteries and get a glimpse of rare wildlife as you explore Ethiopia's Simien Mountains.

-Explore Ethiopia's myriad cultures as Tamalyn Dallal, a member of UNESCO's International Dance Council, travels from big cities to remote villages to uncover variations in regional dances and religious sects.
+Follow Tamalyn Dallal, a member of UNESCO's International Dance Council, from Ethiopia's big cities to remote villages to uncover variations in regional dances.